 Madhu has accumulated a corpus of Rs 40 lakh in stocks and mutual funds.
 You should invest directly in stocks only if you have the time required for research and have the necessary skill.
 Otherwise, it's prudent to take the equity route through mutual funds.
-Given that Madhu's goal are at least 10 or 20 years away, she should invest in three to four good multi-cap funds.
+Given that Madhu's goal are at least 10 or 20 years away, she should invest in three to four good flexi-cap funds.
 These funds invest in companies of all sizes across sectors.

 This story was first published in February 2019.